wpendl99/.github/profile/webServers/webServers/webServers.md

 ## Combining web and application services

 Today, most modern programming languages include libraries that provide the ability to make connections and serve up HTTP.
 For example, here is a simple Go language program that is a fully functioning web service.
+Later on in the course we will show how this is done with JavaScript.

 ```go
 package main